secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

     - Cryptography libraries, regardless of the programming language, should be able to directly map (without extensive parsing) the Secure Crypto Config to their implementation
     - Must be easy to verify which Secure Crypto Config is used / was used (e.g. in Continuous Integration platforms)
     - Must be easy to verify the authenticity of the Secure Crypto Config (e.g. is this really what the CFRG has published)
     - Must be easy to extend/alter by other organizations (e.g. maybe the BSI wants to publish its own secure crypto config that differs from the standardized one.
-Maybe a hiearchical approach with inheritance from the base SCC?)
+Maybe a hierarchical approach with inheritance from the base SCC?)

 - Cryptography library integration requirements:
   - Easy to integrate by cryptography libraries